nunofonseca/TeachingMaterial/README.md

 # RNA-seq data analysis practical

+Note: This is supplement to the Host-Pathogen project in the Bioinformatics summer school 2014 in EBI.
-Note: Since the course spans only on one day, the tutorial could not been done thouroughly.
-Do not worry: the main points will be stressed during the course and this tutorial is enough detailed to be done by yourself after.
-If you have any question (on any part of the tutorial or on RNA-seq more generally) you can contact me: mitra.barzine [at] ebi.ac.uk
+Since the project is mostly introducing how to deal with RNA-seq data, this tutorial is provided as a reference and it is enough detailed to be done by yourself.
+If you have any question (on any part of the tutorial or on RNA-seq more generally) you can contact us: mitra.barzine [at] ebi.ac.uk and David Thybert dthybert [at] ebi.ac.uk

 This tutorial will illustrate how to use standalone tools, together with R and Bioconductor for the analysis of RNA-seq data.
 Keep in mind that this is a rapidly evolving field and that this document is not intended as a review of the many tools available to perform each step; instead, we will cover one of the many existing workflows to analyse this type of data.